UAV Radial Menu

 |---|---|

-| 🟢 Green | Everything is operating normally |
+| 🟢 Green | Everything operates normally |

-| 🟠 Orange | EKF error value exceeds 0.5 but does not exceed 0.8.
-This indicates problems with measured parameters (vertical or horizontal position, compass).
-In most cases, the cause is poor navigation data from external sources such as beacons or radar. |
+| 🟠 Orange | EKF error exceeds 0.5 but does not exceed 0.8.
+This indicates issues with measured parameters (vertical or horizontal position, compass).
+In most cases, the cause is low-quality navigation data from external sources such as beacons or radar. |

-| 🔴 Red | EKF error value is 0.8 or higher.
-In this case, the autopilot continues to operate based on the inertial navigation system, however there is a risk of error and INS disconnection, which is an undesirable operating mode. |
+| 🔴 Red | EKF error is 0.8 or higher.
+In this case, the autopilot continues operating based on the inertial navigation system, but there is a risk of error and INS failure, which is an undesirable mode of operation. |

 Vibration